How Much Will My Car Insurance Rates Go Up After a Crash in 2026?

 • Comprehensive and collision: $500 deductible

-To determine the effect of an at-fault accident on rates over time, our experts gathered minimum-coverage quotes from ZIP codes across Illinois.
-Rates are based on a driver with an at-fault property damage liability claim of $2,000.
+To determine the effect of an at-fault accident on rates over time and the cost of an accident by severity, ValuePenguin experts gathered quotes from ZIP codes across Pennsylvania.

 ValuePenguin used Quadrant Information Services to compile and analyze the insurance rate data.
 The data was publicly sourced from insurance company filings.
 Rates should be used for comparative purposes only.
 Your quote may be different.